Scooby-Doo! Stage Fright: Plot

-Later that night, using Emma as bait, the gang manage to capture the Phantom, who turns out to be Chrissy's father Lance wearing a girdle.
-Afterwards, however, Shaggy and Scooby find out that assistant director Dewey Ottoman is also the Phantom, when they see him putting on lemon-scented hand sanitizer.
+Later that night, using Emma as bait, the gang manage to capture the Phantom, who turns out to be Chrissy's father Lance.
+However, Shaggy and Scooby find out that assistant director Dewey Ottoman is also a Phantom, when they see him putting on lemon-scented hand sanitizer.
 They rush to Ottoman's office and find a magazine about the Soap Diamond, which is on display at a mineralogical center nearby.
-They quickly realize Ottoman ordered all the police to patrol the opera house so that the mineralogical center would be unguarded.
 They rush to the mineralogical center and find Ottoman running out of the building.
 Ottoman trips and drops the Soap Diamond, which Scooby catches.
-Ottoman pursues the gang toward a drawbridge, where Fred tricks him into jumping into a barge filled with garbage, by replacing the diamond with a dog bone.
-Ottoman is arrested and the gang goes back to the opera house, after being informed that Fred and Daphne are doing a tie-breaking performance against Emma.

-The gang arrives back in time for Fred and Daphne to do their tie-breaker performance.
-The performance takes them in the lead of the voting chart.
-When they realize what it would mean if Emma lost, they decide to tell some of Shaggy and Scooby's cheesy jokes which enables them to lose enough votes and allowing Emma to win.
-At the end of the show, Velma plays the footage which shows Pimiento putting on the Phantom costume.
-Pimiento confesses that he only used the Phantom to boost the show's ratings.
-After Pimento is taken away by the police, Steve wraps up the show, which impresses K.T.
+Ottoman pursues the gang toward a drawbridge, where Fred tricks him into jumping into a barge filled with garbage.
+Ottoman is arrested and the gang return to the opera house just in time for Fred and Daphne to participate in a tie-breaker performance.
+When they realize what the loss would mean to Emma, they decide throw the competition allowing Emma to win.
+At the end of the show, Pimiento confesses that he only used the Phantom to boost the show's ratings.

 During the credits, the gang stops at a gas station where they see the news that Steve has become the new host of Talent Star after the show has been renewed for a tenth season.
-Velma advises Daphne to talk to Fred about their possible relationship as Shaggy and Scooby advise Fred to do the same thing.
+Velma advises Daphne to talk to Fred about their possible relationship as Shaggy and Scooby advise Fred to do the same.
 Then they head out to Goose Lake to solve the mystery of the Goose Lake Monster.